greyXUO/Telling-story-with-data-by-Zoey/final part 1.md

 ### 1. Show classes distribution in general
 <img src="classes2.png" width="600" />
 <img src="classes1.png" width="400" />

 (personal speaking, i prefer the second one.
 Audience don't need to know the exact number but a general proportion).

 ### 2. Show classes distribution over time (2020-2022)
 <img src="classes3.png" width="600" />

+(Only show the top 4 classes, such as reptiles, Mammalia...And other compress to OTHER)

 ### 3. Show the modes of trafficking (can be over time period)
 Need further processing.